Indian Rebellion of 1857: Punjab and North-Western Frontier

 At one stage, faced with the need to send troops to reinforce the besiegers of Delhi, the Commissioner of the Punjab (Sir John Lawrence) suggested handing the coveted prize of Peshawar to Dost Mohammad Khan of Afghanistan in return for a pledge of friendship.
 The British agents in Peshawar and the adjacent districts were horrified.
 Referring to the massacre of a retreating British Army in 1842, Herbert Edwardes wrote, "Dost Mahomed would not be a mortal Afghan ... if he did not assume our day to be gone in India and follow after us as an enemy.
 British cannot retreat – Kabul would come again."
 In the event Lord Canning insisted on Peshawar being held, and Dost Mohammad, whose relations with Britain had been equivocal for over 20 years, remained neutral.

+Battle of Gogera

-In September 1858 Rai Ahmad Khan Kharal, head of the Kharal tribe, led an insurrection in the Neeli Bar district, between the Sutlej, Ravi and Chenab rivers.
+In September 1857 Rai Ahmad Khan Kharal, head of the Kharal tribe, led an insurrection in the Neeli Bar and Sandal Bar, between the Sutlej, Ravi and Chenab rivers.
 The rebels held the forests of Gogaira and had some initial successes against the British forces in the area, besieging Major Crawford Chamberlain at Chichawatni.
 A squadron of Punjabi cavalry sent by Sir John Lawrence raised the siege.
 Ahmed Khan was killed but the insurgents found a new leader in Mahr Bahawal Fatyana, who maintained the uprising for three months until Government forces penetrated the jungle and scattered the rebel tribesmen.